-The pharmacy identifies and manages risks appropriately.
+The pharmacy identifies and manages its risks appropriately.
 It reviews its practices to make them safer and more efficient.
 Team members record their errors and learn from them to stop them happening again.
 Staff are clear about their roles and responsibilities.
 They work in a safe and professional way.
 The pharmacy asks people for their views and acts appropriately on the feedback.
-It has appropriate insurance for its services.
+It has adequate insurance for its services.
 The pharmacy keeps up-to-date records as required by the law.
 The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had adequate processes in place to monitor and reduce risks.
-Near misses were recorded on a paper log and contained details of the error, a brief reflection on the cause and the learning points.
-Following labelling errors resulting in near misses, the accuracy checking technician (ACT) had adapted the order that drugs were displayed on the patient medication record (PMR) system to ensure the most commonly dispensed were at the top of the screen.
-Dispensing incidents were reported to the company head office with an analysis of the cause.
+Near misses were usually recorded on a paper log and contained details of the error, a brief reflection on the cause and the learning points.
+But reporting or near misses had been sporadic in the previous months.
+Dispensing incidents were reported to the National Reporting and Learning System (NRLS) and to the company head office with an analysis of the cause.
 The responsible pharmacist (RP) said that when errors were identified, they were discussed as a team to identify the potential contributing factors.
-Following an incident where the incorrect strength of tablet had been dispensed, flash notes had been placed on the persons PMR and stock had been separated.
-The two strengths had also been separated on the PMR to prevent a reoccurrence of the labelling error that had been a contributing factor.
+A recent incident involving two medicines that had very similar packaging had led the RP to review the task allocation and to ensure staff were appropriately trained for the jobs they were doing.

 A monthly patient safety report was completed which contained a review of all near misses and dispensing incidents and led to the generation of an action plan to reduce errors.
-The action plans generated through the patient safety report were shared with all team members through a team huddle and through individual briefings.
-Following a recent review, the pharmacy team had rearranged the storage arrangements for completed prescriptions to create more space.
-Bags were now store in a retrieval system rather than alphabetically to try and reduce the chance of handout errors.
+The action plans generated through the patient safety report were shared with all team members through a monthly team meeting and through individual briefings.
+The last review seen by the inspector had been completed in February 2019.
+The actions to reduce the incidence of errors included to take particular care to check that the correct strength had been selected.
+The review had also identified that most errors had occurred in the mornings, so staff were encouraged to take more time and check their work before passing for a final check by the pharmacist.